verdict-project/verdict/README.md

 limit 10;
 ```

 The alternative form includes a *sample table* instead of the original data.
 However, simiply replacing the original tables (e.g., `big_data_table`) with its sample table could result in largely incorrect answers.
-Verdict automatically handles such translations so its answers are accurate (1-2% within the exact answers).
+VerdictDB automatically handles such translations so its answers are accurate (1-2% within the exact answers).

 All you need to do before observing such speedups is creating samples with just a single SQL expression.